premierchessacademy/strawket-content/posts/essential-features-your-academy-management-software-must-have-in-2025.md

 When you're ready to grow, you need a single, powerful platform built with all these essential features at its core.

 Don't settle for a system that only does half the job.
 See how a platform with all 10 essential features can transform your academy.
-Book a free, personalized demo of Strawket today!
+[Book a free, personalized demo of Strawket today](https://strawket.com/))!